SebastianSydlik/MRI-based-dementia-prediction/README.md

 ## Reproducibility

 Relevant commands for reproducing the code can be found in the `commands` file.
 Unit tests are located in the `test` folder.
+The relevant code for data processing and model training is in the file 'MRI_prediction_workflow.py' in the folder 'model_training'.
+That folder also contains a jupyter notebook for registering the best performing model in mlflow and for testing the model.